 International Survivors of Suicide Loss Day

-International Survivors of Suicide Loss Day, commonly referred to as ISOSLD or Survivor Day, is on Saturday, November 20, 2021.
-It is declared as a day of healing throughout the world, where all those impacted by suicide loss can connect around the lives of their loved ones and share their experiences of support, encouragement, and hope.
+Saturday, November 19, 2022, is International Survivors of Suicide Loss Day (also referred to as ISOSLD or Survivor Day).
+It is a day of healing throughout the world where all those impacted by suicide loss can connect with one another, honor the lives of their loved ones, and share experiences of support, encouragement, and hope.

-Talking about suicide and being able to process the grief in a safe, trusted setting can be instrumental in the healing process, and we encourage survivors who are seeking support to consider participating.
-To learn more about Survivor Day events, view resources, or find a host location or chapter near you, please visit the American Foundation for Suicide Prevention website.
+Talking about suicide and being able to process grief in a safe, trusted setting can be instrumental in the healing process, and survivors who are seeking support are encouraged to consider participating.
+To learn more about Survivor Day events being offered near you, ways to connect with AFSP chapters near you, and additional community resources, please visit the American Foundation for Suicide Prevention (AFSP) website.

-If you have endured the suicide loss of a military service member, Tragedy Assistance Program for Survivors (TAPS) is here to offer help at 1-800-959-TAPS (8277) or visit: www.taps.org/suicide.
+If you have endured the suicide loss of a military service member, Tragedy Assistance Program for Survivors (TAPS) is here to offer help and support, 24/7, at 1-800-959-TAPS (8277) or online at taps.org/suicide.

-If you or someone you know is in emotional crisis or thinking of suicide, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) (Veterans, Press 1), or contact the Crisis Text Line by texting TALK to 741741.
+If you or someone you know is in emotional crisis or thinking of suicide, please call the National Suicide Prevention Lifeline at 988 (Veterans, Press 1), or contact the Crisis Text Line by texting TALK to 741741.

 Dr. Carla Stumpf Patton is TAPS Senior Director of Suicide Postvention Programs and surviving spouse of D.I.
 Sgt.
 Richard Stumpf, USMC.